Children drown without a sound - let's all keep our eyes on the kids! Here are some proven pool safety tips.

 Dial 911 and follow the instructions of the 911 call taker regarding CPR and rescue breathing.

 Ask for help before the emergency.
-You may request a free pool safety survey, complete the resident self-survey form or seek answers to any of your safety related questions by contacting the City of Oldsmar Fire Rescue via telephone or e-mail.
+You may request a free pool safety survey, complete the resident self-survey form, or seek answers to any of your safety related questions by contacting the City of Oldsmar Fire Rescue via telephone at 813-749-1200.

-Check out these links for additional pool and swimming safety information:
+Check out the links below for additional pool and swimming safety information.